-

 $credential = ConvertTo-SecureString -String $applicationSecret -AsPlainText -Force

-New-AcctServiceAccount -IdentityProviderType AzureAD -IdentityProviderIdentifier $tenantId -AccountId $applicationId -AccountSecret $credential -SecretExpiryTime 2030/08/15 -Capabilities @("AzureADDeviceManagement","IntuneDeviceManagement") -DisplayName 'MyApplication' -Description 'Service account for Azure AD tenant'
+New-AcctServiceAccount -IdentityProviderType AzureAD -IdentityProviderIdentifier $tenantId -AccountId $applicationId -AccountSecret $credential -SecretExpiryTime 2030/08/15 -Capabilities @("AzureADDeviceManagement","IntuneDeviceManagement") -DisplayName 'MyApplication' -Description 'Service account for Microsoft Entra tenant'

 <!--NeedCopy-->